QuasarApp/Heart/README.md

 ### AbstractNode level (0)
 #### Description
-The AbstractNode level implement only base functons of create new work threads and parsing packages.
+The AbstractNode level implement only base functions of create a new work threads and parsing packages.

-For more information see QuasarApp Heart documentation or QH namespace.
+For more information see QuasarApp Heart documentation, QH namespace.

 ### DataBaseNode level (1)
 #### Description